neondatabase/website/content/docs/reference/cli-roles.md

 ### delete

-This subcommand allows you to delete a database.
+This subcommand allows you to delete a role.

 #### Usage